northeastern-rc/rc-public-documentation/docs/source/_developers/primer.md

 - If you need to explain complex concepts, break them into smaller, more manageable sections to help your reader understand your message.

 ##  Formatting
-MyST allows for markdown to be used for our Spinx project (i.e., RTD).
+MyST allows for markdown to be used for our Sphinx project (i.e., [RTD]).

 :::{admonition} Bookmark and Review-worth Reference Check out this [Markdown cheatsheet].